EngineerID/Statistics/README.md

 ### Important – Copyright Notice

 **All rights to the original book, its content, selection of terms, and page references belong exclusively to the authors (Irwin Miller & Marylees Miller) and publisher (Pearson © 2019).**

-There is no substantive text, explanations, examples, proofs, figures, or exercises are included.
+This repository contains **only the index** reformatted and (in one case) translated for educational/personal use.

-There is no commercial offer.
+No substantive text, explanations, examples, proofs, figures, or exercises are included.
+There is no commercial intent.
 This is not a replacement for any textbook — anyone needing the full content should purchase or access the publisher's edition (Pearson).

 The lexicon definitions are independent and general — they are not excerpts or derivations from the book.